Who Qualifies as a First-Time Home Buyer? | Programs 2025

 The process of buying a home can be hard to understand, especially for first-time buyers.
 Working with experts like real estate agents, Realtors, lenders, and mortgage brokers can make a world of difference.

-Choose a reputable real estate agent who works a lot with people who are buying their first home.
+Choose a reputable real estate agent who works a lot of first-time home buyers.
 They can help you understand the process, give you good advice, and negotiate on your behalf.
 In the same way, a lender who knows what they’re doing can help you look at different mortgage options and find the best rates and terms for your situation.

 Budget for additional expenses